Simon Dawkins

-Simon Jonathan Dawkins (born 1 December 1987) is a professional footballer who plays as an attacking midfielder or winger for USL Championship side Monterey Bay FC.
+Simon Jonathan Dawkins (born 1 December 1987) is a Jamaican retired professional footballer who played as an attacking midfielder or winger.
 Born in England, he represented the Jamaica national team.
+Recently, he was the interim head coach for Monterey Bay FC in the USL Championship during some of their 2024 season.

 Club career

 Tottenham Hotspur

 Dawkins joined the Tottenham Hotspur academy in 2004 and featured regularly in the reserves.
-He featured in the first team matchday squad once, as an unused sub under Martin Jol for a UEFA Cup game against Anorthosis Famagusta, but was unable to break through into the starting line ups.
+He featured in the first team matchday squad once, as an unused sub under Martin Jol for a UEFA Cup game against Anorthosis Famagusta, but did not progress onto making a first-team appearance.
 On 1 June 2009, Dawkins was released from his Tottenham Hotspur contract and then failed a medical at RC Strasbourg.

 Leyton Orient (loan)

-He joined Leyton Orient on loan before the start of the 2008–09 season.
+He joined Leyton Orient on loan before the 2008–09 season started.
 His first team debut was delayed after picking up an ankle injury in a friendly match, coincidentally, against parent club Tottenham.
 He made his first league appearance on 16 August 2008, coming on as a substitute against Peterborough United, and made his cup debut in the Football League Trophy on 2 September where they beat Southend United 4–2.
 His loan period ended on 3 January 2009.

 Return to Tottenham Hotspur

 Dawkins later returned to Tottenham on a non-contract basis while recovering from injury.
-A contract was dependent upon his proven fitness at start of the 2010–11 season.
+A contract depended upon his proven fitness at the start of the 2010–11 season.

 In August 2010, Dawkins went on trial with Celtic later deciding to continue to train with Tottenham, scoring in a training friendly against Milton Keynes Dons on 8 December.

 On 14 March 2011, Dawkins was rewarded with a contract by Tottenham Hotspur after impressing back at the club on trial, with his contract set to run until June 2013.

 San Jose Earthquakes (loan)

-Dawkins then signed for the San Jose Earthquakes on loan.
+Dawkins then signed for the San Jose Earthquakes on loan for the 2011 season.
 He made his debut for the Earthquakes on 19 March in their first game of the 2011 MLS season, a 1–0 loss to Real Salt Lake.
-He scored his first goal for his new club on 2 April in a 2–2 draw with Seattle Sounders.
-In January 2012 there was interest from Steve McClaren's FC Twente but a loan deal could not be finalised.
+He scored his first goal for his new club on 2 April in a 2–2 draw with Seattle Sounders FC.

+In January 2012, after returning to Spurs, there was interest from Steve McClaren's FC Twente but a loan deal could not be finalized.
 Dawkins appeared in a Spurs matchday squad for the first time in over four years when he was an unused substitute for an FA Cup tie against Stevenage.

+He then joined the Earthquakes on loan again for the 2012 season.